-This fan can run on D batteries if you need it to or you can plug it into your inverter and it’ll run with a low amp draw because of the patented fan blade design.
+This fan will run on D batteries or it can be plugged into your inverter and it’ll run with a low amp draw because of the patented fan blade design.
 This fan is a must-have for hot days, especially if you have pets.

 2. Install a fantastic roof fan

 This roof fan gets installed right into your RV roof vent.
-It runs off your 12-volt system and is also super efficient so you don’t have to worry about the batteries being drained during the day or middle of the night.
+It runs off your 12-volt system and is also super efficient, so you don’t have to worry about the batteries being drained during the day or in the middle of the night.

-These fans are really helpful for staying cool when you’re parked somewhere where you don’t want to keep your windows open all the way.
+These fans come in handy when you’re parked somewhere where you don’t want to keep your windows open all the way.
 Just keep one or two windows cracked or another vent open and run the fan.
 This will cause a negative pressure drawing air into the rig and then exhausting it.

 At night, switch it to “reverse” mode and it will take the cooler outside air and push it into the RV with a positive pressure.
 These fans can be a little pricey but are well worth it as air movement is the key to keeping a space cool.